sanalzio/discord.py-framework/README.md

 edit database\config.pydb file **(If you want to use multiple prefixes, separate them with a hyphen (-).)**
 ```
 token:Your token
-prefixs:!-.mybot-.
+prefixs:!-.mybot -.
 color:#1f8b4c
-status:use '!help' or '.help' or '.mybothelp'
+status:use '!help' or '.help' or '.mybot help'
 botname:discord.py-Bot
 ActivityType:playing
 CommandFolder:commands